ansible/ansible/docs/docsite/rst/windows_setup.rst

 For Ansible to communicate to a Windows host and use Windows modules, the Windows host must meet the following requirements:

-* The OS versions that are supported under Ansible fall under the same support agreement as Microsoft.
-If running a desktop OS, it must be Windows 7, 8.1, or 10.
-If running a server OS it must be Windows Server 2008, 2008 R2, 2012, 2012 R2, or 2016.
+* Ansible's supported Windows versions generally match those under current and extended support from Microsoft.
+Supported desktop OSs include Windows 7, 8.1, and 10, and supported server OSs are Windows Server 2008, 2008 R2, 2012, 2012 R2, and 2016.

 * Ansible requires PowerShell 3.0 or newer and at least .NET 4.0 to be installed on the Windows host.